NCAS-CMS/cms-website/pages/cylc8-upgrade-rewrite.md

 ~~~
 {% endraw %}

-**Note** The `rose date` command will work on puma2, but it won't work in a task script run on Archer2.
-So you may not need to change all instances.
+**Information** The `rose date` command will work on puma2, but it won't work in a task script run on Archer2.

 ### f.
 Update cylc variables